apiel/zicTracker/README.md

 ## TODO

 - !NEXT! use https://waveeditonline.com/ to load morphable wavetables
+    - make wavetable morphable
+    - download wavetable zip when newer available https://waveeditonline.com/wav-files.zip
+    - ultimately would be great to be able to create new wavetable and upload it...

 - Should we use audio block processing instead of indiviual sample processing?? maybe :p